e18e/e18e/docs/blog/community-showcase-q2.md

 # ![Community Showcase (Q2 2025)](/og/community-showcase-25-q1.png)

-A little late, but its time for another community showcase! :tada:
+A little late, but it's time for another community showcase! :tada:

 So many good things have happened over the last quarter in the community and around the ecosystem, and there's so much more to come :rocket: